sm-remal/skillswap-platform/README.md

 - Built using **React 19** and **Vite** for ultra-fast development.
 - UI fully responsive and mobile-friendly.
 - Clean code, modular structure, and reusable components.
-- Deployed on **Firebase Hosting** or **Netlify**.
+- Deployed on **Netlify**.

 ---

 ## 🧷 Future Enhancements

 - Sign IN & Sign Up user friendly
 - Password reset option
 - View course details & Book a Session
 - Implement progress tracking per user
 - Add instructor and admin panel

----

-## 💬 Feedback & Support

-If you have any suggestions or feedback, feel free to:
-- Open an issue on [GitHub Issues](https://github.com/your-username/your-repo-name/issues)
-- Or contact me directly through email/socials (optional)

 ---

 ⭐ **Don’t forget to give this repo a star if you like it!**